-Whether you are an experienced travel nurse or preparing for your first assignment, finding the right housing option is one of the biggest, stressful challenges.
+Whether you are an experienced travel nurse or allied travel healthcare professional preparing for your first assignment, finding the right housing option is one of the biggest, stressful challenges.
 Do you find your own housing and take a stipend pay?
 Would you prefer your agency find housing for you?
 How do you find short-term housing?
 What about your pets?
 It can easily be overwhelming and stressful when dealing with housing.
 But don’t worry, we are here to help.
-Here are our 10 housing tips for travel nurses.
+Here are our 10 travel nurse housing tips.

 10 Housing Tips For Travel Nurses